 The Audit, Risk and Resources committee is a sub committee of the main Board of Trustees.
 Its purpose is to monitor the expenditure and have oversight of annual budgets, report against KPIs, have scrutiny of individual Academies' budget expenditure, policies and reporting, assess risks and put forward proposals to the Trust Board to mitigate and manage risk it also includes the functions of the Audit Committee.
-This committee replaced the Resources Committee and the Pay and Personnel Committee in May 2021.

-During the year 2020/21, we have continued to centralise functions reducing the risks of inaccurate reporting.
-The consistency with which Academies report to the Audit, Risk and Resources Committee so that the Trust Board have informed oversight of Trust funds, sustainability and risk.
+During the year 2021/22, we have continued to centralise functions reducing the risks of inaccurate reporting and improve the consistency with which Academies report to the Audit, Risk and Resources Committee so that the Trust Board have informed oversight of Trust funds, sustainability and risk.